Nature Walk Benefits for Beginners

 6. Nature Walks Can Help With Balance And Mobility

 Moving around helps your body feel better.
 This aspect is even more crucial as we become older.
-Many walking trails have slight inclines, twists & turns, and varying surfaces.
+Many walking trails have slight inclines, twists and turns, and varying surfaces.

 Little hills, uneven surfaces, and gentle curves are characteristic of natural walking trails.
-These improvements can help you improve your balance and coordination over time.
+These features can improve your balance and coordination over time.

 Nature Walk Tips for Newbies